JRone-git/pragmatic-sysadmin/content/posts/2025-12-08-the-friday-backup-audit-because-hope-is-not-a-strategy.md

 A backup exists in a state of quantum superposition: it is both successful and failed until you actually try to use it.

 Most sysadmins automate the *creation* of backups but rarely automate the *verification*.
-I’ve learned the hard way that you need a ritual for this, just like your daily health check.
+I've learned the hard way that you need a ritual for this, just like your daily health check.
 I do this [...]

 ### Step 1: The Timestamp Reality Check (1 minute)